chilkari/ts-expression-evaluator/README.md

 How does the candidate collaborate?
 Do they make use of the interviewer and solicit input or feedback?
 In the real-world, developers get stuck or have tunnel vision.
-Good signals of a strong _collaborative_ candidate are good verbal descriptions of the thought process.
-Inviting suggestions or reviews along the way.
-Evaluating the input and not necessarily simply taking all suggestions as gospel, but also being open to different types of solutions.
+A strong _collaborative_ candidate will offer good verbal descriptions of the thought process.
+They will invite suggestions or feedback along the way.
+Evaluating the input and not necessarily simply taking all suggestions as gospel, but also being open to different directions.

 ## Solutions